Anknv/jungle-rails/README.md

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.

+A mini e-commerce application built with Rails 4.2 that allows visitors to sign up/login, browse products, add them to their cart and checkout.

 ## Additional Steps for Apple M1 Machines

 1. Make sure that you are runnning Ruby 2.6.6 (`ruby -v`)